liaradb/liara/docs/EventStoreSQL.md

 # Event Store SQL

+SQL works well for Event storage.
+It is easy to append Events, and query Aggregate Streams in order.
+However, there are specific limitations with replaying the Events.

 ## Race condition

-SQL works well for Event storage, but not Event replay.
-There is no default way to ensure Event order.
-More importantly, there is a race condition in writing and reading Events.
+For Event Sourcing, we want to read the most recent Events so that we can react to them.
+This is similar to a Transactional Outbox, where we query unread events so that we can react to them.
+We track our current position in the Event log, and query for Events after that position.

+However, there is a race condition in writing and reading Events.
+While SQL provides ordering for Events after they are written, it does not guarantee ordering while they are being written.
+Due to concurrency, a later Event may be written before an earlier Event.
+After they are both written, the order will be correct, but there is a small window of time where this may not be the case.

+### Example

 Let's say we have three processes, two writers: `W1` and `W2`, and one reader: `R`.